JarryChou/etsi-qkd-api/docs/_sources/contents/senetas_vm.rst.txt

 All relevant files, such as setup docs and VM images, can be found in the SpeQtral SharePoint folder `here <https://speqtralquantum.sharepoint.com/:f:/s/technical/EnEUAteO0NNAvOdM-UdKQZwBIM7W9BGNpfz_gyiLzrKiAQ?e=Kf47JS>`_.
 First, go to ``Setup_docs`` to access the basic setup and GNS3 exercise on getting the VMs running.
 I have written a supplementary document that covers some areas of the original documents that may be missing or unclear.
-You will find the necessary VMs (such as the CV1000s and Ostinato) in the ``VM_images`` folder.
+You will find the necessary VMs (such as CV1000 and Ostinato) in the ``VM_images`` folder.
+There is an associated description txt file that explains which VMs are which.
 Otherwise, the rest of the software should be freely available online (eg. GNS3).

 Configure KME for API
 +++++++++++++++++++++